arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/00-Installation and Setup/github.md

 # 2. Setup _Git_ and _GitHub_

+## Objective

+The objective of this section is to familiarize you with the essential tools and workflows for version control and collaboration in software development.
+This setup is crucial for your journey in the fellowship, as it lays the foundation for efficient and collaborative work in data science projects.
+By the end of this session, you will have:

+- A GitHub account set up for hosting and sharing your code.
+- A private workspace repository for your personal work and exercises.
+- The Arewa Data Science Fellowship repository cloned, providing access to all learning materials.
+- Basic knowledge and setup of Git for version control, enabling you to track and manage changes in your projects effectively.

 `Git` is a distributed version-control system for tracking changes in source code.
 A `repository` is where code lives, and the code from the prep course will live at [`ds-prep-course-2023`](https://github.com/LDSSA/ds-prep-course-2023) repository (basically where you are right now, reading this).
 All the learning materials and exercises will be released (made available) on this repository.
 You will learn more about `git` in the learning units 3 and 6.

 ### 2.1 Sign up for GitHub